Wanderers-Of-The-Rift/wotr-docs/src/builds/tutorial.md

 be up against, "Property" is a block property you can give it, and "Value" is the value of that property.
 Try different rarities and properties to find whatever suits your theme.
 Using Jade in-game with the advanced settings enabled, you can find the properties in the box.
 It is currently not possible to adjust the "facing" property to the wall it touches, so torches against the wall do not stick out of the wall, but are rotated.

+### Into the Mod
+When you have created the required `.json` files, send them to a build coordinator, and tell them what name you want it to have, and for themes, discuss the ingredients required for the key generation.

 ## Chapter 5: Questions?
 Ask for help!
 If there is anything that is not clear, or would like to know a bit more about, do not hesitate to ask questions in the [build chat](https://discord.com/channels/1328761294085554176/1335631637769097236)!